f5devcentral/f5-agility-labs-dns/docs/class2/module7/lab3.rst

    Feb 13 15:27:37 ip-10-1-1-4 info tmm[10647]: 2020-02-13 15:27:36 ip-10-1-1-4.us-west-2.compute.internal qid 32427 to 10.1.10.4#55151: [NOERROR qr,rd,ad] response: www.tmz.com.
 111 IN A 10.1.20.252;

-You can experiment with various queries to see the catagory from the log messages.
+You can experiment with various queries to see the catagory of the domain name via the log messages.
 If you want to add a new category, edit the iRule accordingly.

-To list current categories, from the BIG-IP *tmsh*, run the following command:
+To list current categories, from the BIG-IP enter the TMSH shell with *tmsh*, then run the following command:

 .. code-block:: tcl